Charlotte Hornets vs Cleveland Cavaliers game thread

-Filed under: Charlotte Hornets vs Cleveland Cavaliers game thread By MickSmiley Mar 12, 2023, 4:30pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Charlotte Hornets vs Cleveland Cavaliers game thread Reddit Pocket Flipboard Email Photo by Rick Osentoski/Getty Images The Hornets host the Cavs at home tonight, looking to avenge a double overtime loss to Cleveland earlier this year.
-We’ll see if Charlotte can come out on top in this one.
+Filed under: Charlotte Hornets vs Cleveland Cavaliers game thread By Jonathan DeLong@JonDeLong42 Mar 14, 2023, 6:30pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Charlotte Hornets vs Cleveland Cavaliers game thread Reddit Pocket Flipboard Email Photo by Jacob Kupferman/Getty Images We need some combination of 7 Hornets wins and Magic losses to clinch the 4-spot in the lottery.
+The Magic play the Spurs tonight, so there’s a good chance for some significant movement on that front.
 This is now an open thread!
-More From At The Hive Recap: Hornets let second half lead slip away and lose to Cavs, 114-108 Preview: The Hornets host the Cavaliers for the first game in a back-to-back series Recap: Hornets can’t climb out of big third quarter hole, lose to Jazz, 119-111 Charlotte Hornets vs Utah Jazz game thread Preview: Hornets host Lauri Markkanen and the Jazz Recap: Mark Williams exits early with thumb injury, Hornets defeat Pistons, 113-103 Loading comments...
+More From At The Hive Preview: Hornets host Cavs for round two Join the At the Hive NCAA Tournament Challenge Recap: Hornets let second half lead slip away and lose to Cavs, 114-108 Charlotte Hornets vs Cleveland Cavaliers game thread Preview: The Hornets host the Cavaliers for the first game in a back-to-back series Recap: Hornets can’t climb out of big third quarter hole, lose to Jazz, 119-111 Loading comments...

 Loading comments...